t7-reapy/t7_workspace/SCRIPTING.md

 # Script Investigations

-In this document, there will be tips and stuff around my investigations and discoveries around tryarch scripts (... or community scripts).
+In this document, there will be tips and stuff around my investigations and discoveries around treyarch scripts (... or community scripts).
 I think this effort is worth it considering me starting from scratch, for a later me or newcomer.
 I won't cover the very basics of programming of course, but I will cover specific stuff about the scripts I read and what is worth to note (to re-use, to overwrite, or to understand).

-## Weapons
+## Troubleshoot

+When booting game after a successful linking of the scripts in the tools, and having error: *`Error linking script: "blabla.gsc"`*, usually it means one script file is missing from zone file.
+It mostly does this because link step does the linkage with zoned files, not files from the folder AFAIK.

-If the map include weapons that are not linked (espeically the ones buyable on the walls), the map doesn't run.
+If the map includes weapons that are not linked (especially the ones buyable on the walls), the map doesn't run, and crashes instantly with error about zm_weapons or something.
+There is also a wallbuy limit I think, that makes the map crashes without errors.

+## Powerups

+Enabling logic is at [`_zm_spawner.gsc`](.\share\raw\scripts\zm\_zm_spawner.gsc#L1545).
+Zombie's actor variable `zombie.no_powerups` can be configured for specific actor. `level.no_powerups` or flag `flag::set("zombie_drop_powerups", 1)` can be set to true for general decision.

 ## AI